 Sharks

 Sharks are best known as fearsome apex predators, but there's more than meets the eye.
-With over 500 different species on earth, their survival secrets are astonishing.
+With over 500 different species on Earth, their survival secrets are astonishing.

 #Description

-Just like other fish, sharks are cold-blooded, and breathe with gills, but there's one big difference - a shark's skeleton is made of cartilage instead of bone.
-It's the same stuff that makes up our human noses and ears.
 Scientists believe that sharks have been around for more than 400 million years—long before the dinosaurs.
-Over this time, they have evolved to become super swimmers, with a specialised fusiform (rounded and tapering at both ends) body shape that reduces drag and even the ability to sleep on the move.
+Over this time, they have evolved to become super swimmers, with a specialised fusiform body shape (rounded and tapering at both ends) that reduces drag and even gifts them the ability to sleep while moving.
 Around 500 species of shark still swim our oceans today, displaying an incredible array of sizes, patterns, colours and behaviours.

 #Anatomy